-There are a number of other online options, so it is important to delve into the details of how the content is delivered.
+There are a number of other virtual options, so it is important to delve into the details of how the content is delivered.
 Our virtual high school credit program is completely built around real-time interaction with highly qualified instructors.
 Every day you will engage with your teachers and fellow students in small learning cohorts.
 You will have the opportunity to explore a wide variety of cultural activities, and also play games in the languages.
 In short, you will not just earn a full year of credit, but will also be fully immersed to expand your communicative and cultural competence.
 Other less expensive online options offer very little live contact, so no options for conversational development.
 Most other programs are online textbooks or lessons that teach grammar and vocabulary in a one-dimensional sense; Concordia Language Villages programs are interactive, with instructors and other participants, bringing the language and culture alive.